soxueren/atsd/administration/compaction.md

 * none
 * gz
-* lzo (requires additional information)
+* lzo

+> The lzo codec requires installation of additional packages on the HBase region servers.

-Changing the existing codec is supported although it will be applied to new files and files re-written by HBase during a major compaction.
+Changing the existing codec is supported however it will be applied only to new files and files re-written by HBase during a major compaction.
 A change in codec requires ATSD restart.

 It's possible to also enable compression for the raw column family using the `hbase.compression.type.raw` setting.

-To verify that the codec is set correctly, check the settings on the **Admin > Server Properties** page.
+To verify that the codec is set correctly, review the settings on the **Admin > Server Properties** page.